JoshSJKim/Odin-loops/README.md

 ## Notes on Loops from javaScript.info

+### While loop evaluates and converts condition to boolean value

 - Any expression or variable can be a loop condition (not just comparisons).
 - In other words, the `while` loop evaluates and converts the condition to a boolean value.
 - For example, `while (i != 0)` can also be written as `while(i)`.